How big of a rotary converter do I need?

 But as typical there can be a difference between advertising claims and real life.

 Below is their guide on sizing a rotary converter.
 Taken from their website on 10/2016

-Their text is in italics and I made my comments in blue.
+Their text is in italics and I made my comments in purple.
 I am not disparaging them, as a matter of fact I recommend them if you are looking to purchase a rotary converter.
 Just want to make people aware of things you need to consider before a purchase.

 American Rotary sizing guide.